 - BIC does put the majority of the posterior probability on one model (assuming flat prior on models). - That best model according to BIC weight is number 5 according to AIC weight.
-Conversely, the best
+Conversely, the best model according to AIC weight is below the cutoff according to BIC weight and so does not appear on the BIC list.

-• BIC plus Occam's window spreads out the posterior probability over fewer models than AIC + Occam's window.
+BIC plus Occam's window spreads out the posterior probability over fewer models than AIC + Occam's window.